 Radon in Massachusetts

-The Massachusetts Department of Public Health (MDPH)'s Bureau of Environmental Health (BEH) has a Radon Assessment Unit (RAU), within the Indoor Air Quality Program, that advises and assists residents of the Commonwealth with their radon questions.
+The Massachusetts Department of Public Health (MDPH)'s Bureau of Climate and Environmental Health (BCEH) has a Radon Assessment Unit (RAU), within the Indoor Air Quality Program, that advises and assists residents of the Commonwealth with their radon questions.
 The RAU also assists realtors, business owners, and facility managers with their questions regarding radon in air or water.
 You can contact the RAU to learn more about radon or to get information about certified radon mitigation and measurement specialists.
 The RAU also provides radon testing services to schools upon request.
 The program can be reached at 1-800-RADON-95 (1-800-723-6695 - in Massachusetts only) as well as at (413) 586-7525 x 3185.

-In 1988, the BEH Radiation Control Program and the EPA conducted the Massachusetts State Radon Survey.
+In 1988, the BCEH Radiation Control Program and the EPA conducted the Massachusetts State Radon Survey.
 They found that one in four homes in Massachusetts has the potential to have indoor radon concentrations above the EPA action level of 4 pCi/L. The 1988 survey also found that 1% of Massachusetts homes have radon screening levels of 20 pCi/L or greater.
 The only way to know if indoor radon levels in your home exceed the EPA’s action level is to test your home.

 Table 2.
 Results of 1988 Massachusetts State Radon Survey.
 From EPA’s Map of Radon Zones, Massachusetts.
 Radon Division, Office of Radiation and Indoor Air, U.S. Environmental Protection Agency.
 September 1993.